pjtunstall/filler/README.md

 O..O..
 ```

-To place a piece, a bot writes its coordinates (i.e., we must infer, the coordinates of its top left corner) to stdout, separated by a space and followed by a newline.
+To place a piece, a bot writes its coordinates (i.e. the coordinates of its top left corner) to stdout, separated by a space and followed by a newline.[^2]

 To be valid, a move must not extend the player's territory outside the edges of the board.